nalej/docs/organization/organization-1.md

-# Getting started with organization-related topics
+# Organization area

 Here you will find all there is to know about to user management, as well as role management and organization information.

 The Organization area contains all the information related to the organization, as well as the management of its members.
 In this area you will be able to create, manage and delete users, as well as create and assign them different roles in the platform.

-##Creating users

-You need to be an Owner of the organization to be able to create, manage or delete a user.
+## Getting the organization information

 ### Web Interface